GirlWithoutAFairy/YARGArchipelago-GH-and-RB-forks/README.md

 The YARGAllSetlists apworld uses slightly longer item and location names to account for the same song appearing in multiple setlists.

 ## Valid Setlists
-These are the exact names of the setlists used for the Enabled Setlists setting in your yaml.
+The exact names of the setlists used for the Enabled Setlists setting in your yaml.
 I highly recommend using the Options Creator for this specific setting.

 ### Guitar Hero 1
 - Guitar Hero 1